Alliances built on negativity have never won: PM Modi on Opposition coalition

 He said his government had risen above party differences to award the Bharat Ratna to former President and Congress leader Pranab Mukherjee, and honoured leaders of Opposition parties – Mulayam Singh, Tarun Gogoi, Ghulam Nabi Azad, Muzaffar Baig – and others with Padma awards.

-Meanwhile, Bahujan Samaj Party chief Mayawati said that neither the Congress nor the Bharatiya Janata Party have fulfilled their promises to citizens once elected to power, ANI reported.
+But Bahujan Samaj Party chief Mayawati said that neither the Congress nor the Bharatiya Janata Party have fulfilled their promises to citizens once elected to power, ANI reported.

-“These parties don’t work for the welfare of the people,” Mayawati said, commenting on why she did not join the Opposition alliance.
+“These parties don’t work for the welfare of the people,” Mayawati said when asked why she did not join the Opposition alliance.
 “They have not done anything for Dalits, Muslims and minorities.
 All are the same.
 When they come to power, they forget their promises.”

 She alleged that the Congress was dreaming of coming to power again at the Centre by joining hands with “like-minded casteist and capitalist parties”.